 By Haider Abbas

-The writer is a former UP State Information Commissioner, a lawyer and a political advisor.
+The writer is a former UP State Information Commissioner and writes on international issues.